Website Legal Requirements in Australia: What Legals Does Your Website Need?

 For example, do you share, exchange or sell your customer database of emails or telephone numbers?
 If you do, you’ll need specific permission from your subscribers, visitors and customers.

-The usual way to do this is to get them to tick a box when they’re submitting their contact information, making it clear how you may use their information and making them aware that someone other than you might email or call them.
+The usual way to do this is to get them to tick a box when they’re submitting their contact information, make it clear how you may use their information, and make them aware that someone other than you might email or call them.
 This is called an Active Release; you may have seen them or been asked to agree before when surfing the Internet.

 There we go; we’re all done.

-As you can see most websites are covered by the first 3 questions and to summarize, most websites should have at minimum, a Privacy Policy and probably a Website Disclaimer.
-Then if you’re selling online, you’ll also need Terms and Conditions.
+As you can see, most websites are covered by the first 3 questions.
+To summarise, most websites should have, at a minimum, a Privacy Policy and probably a Website Disclaimer.
+Then, if you’re selling online, you’ll also need Terms and Conditions.
 Lastly, if you’re one of these niche types of websites where you post user-generated content or are running a classified ads-type site, then you’ll need additional Terms for Contributors and Advertisers.

-We hope you found this guide to Website Legals helpful.
+We hope you found this guide to Website Legal Requirements helpful.

 We’re always here to help you at Legal123.
-And we’ve designed the absolute quickest online templates for generating customized Privacy Policies, Website Disclaimers and Terms and Conditions.
+And we’ve designed the absolute quickest online templates for generating customised Privacy Policies, Website Disclaimers and Terms and Conditions.

 Website Legal Package from Legal123